HomeHow To GuidesPower Equipment RepairHow to Read a Spark Plug | Spark Plug Photos

 Step 3: Look for Permanent Spark Plug Damage:

-Once you remove and examine the spark plug, look for any signs of visible damage, like a broken or worn electrode, terminal damage, or crack in the spark plug insulator.
+Once you remove and examine the spark plug, look for any signs of visible damage, such as a broken or worn electrode, terminal damage, or a crack in the spark plug insulator.

 Step 4: Check Spark Plug “Gap”: